tigerinus/AdvancedLaneLines/README.md

 ---
 Please see full code in the [Jupyter notebook](./AdvancedLaneLines.ipynb).
-Here's the [link to my video result](./project_video.mp4).

 ## Camera Calibration

-*Briefly state how you computed the camera matrix and distortion coefficients.
+*1. Briefly state how you computed the camera matrix and distortion coefficients.
 Provide an example of a distortion corrected calibration image.*

 The code started with an array of object points for the grid.
 Then it goes thru each chessboard image in `camera_cal/calibration*.jpg` to find the chessboard corners by calling `cv2.findChessboardCorners(...)`.
 If found, it will collect both object points and the points of actual corners in the image.
 At the end it passes all object points and image points to `cv2.calibrateCamera(...)` to obtain camera matrix, distortion coefficients, etc.